 - 3.7 The Risk Management Plan is informed by the analysis in the PPSD, and covers all major risks to achieving the defined needs through implementing the procurement arrangements.
-Risks can relate to the operating environment, market conditions, implementing agency capacity, and procurement complexity. - 3.8 The likelihood and impact of each risk shall be assessed, and a prioritized Risk Mitigation Plan developed and maintained throughout the life of the project, procurement risks and opportunities identified are managed through the Procurement Process, including procurement arrangements, technical specifications, contractual terms and conditions, evaluation criteria, and contract management.
+Risks can relate to the operating environment, market conditions, implementing agency capacity, procurement complexity and risk of environmental, economic and social impacts, including SEA/SH. - 3.8 The likelihood and impact of each risk shall be assessed, and a prioritized Risk Mitigation Plan developed and maintained throughout the life of the project, procurement risks and opportunities identified are managed through the Procurement Process, including procurement arrangements, technical specifications, contractual terms and conditions, Evaluation Criteria, and contract management.